ritam2358/DiscordBot/README.md

-### Repository containing Discord Bots I created
+### Repository containing Discord Bot I created

 #### Create a Discord Bot

-- Go to descord.com/developers/applications
+- Go to discord.com/developers/applications
 - Create a new Application
 - Go to the Bot tab and build a bot
 - Go to OAuth2 and select bot from scopes.
 Also select the desired permissions.